Generic PSF Utility by MarkGrass at 3:48 PM EDT on July 3, 2013

 Can it use the original psf driver when creating new psf files?

+Workaround: Never add or remove space before or after the pqes chunk.
+You can never replace the pqes song with a seq file.
 You must convert the seq file to sep. (videogame name) driver can only play sep files.
+Mostly in minipsf songs.

 You can't currently use it with other/custom drivers, but I will change that.
 It's a simple task, really.